MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-get-started-ilb-arm-ps.md

 * NAT rule in which all incoming traffic to port 3441 goes to port 3389.
 * a second NAT rule in which all incoming traffic to port 3442 goes to port 3389.
-* a load balancer rule which load balances all incoming traffic on public port 80 to local port 80 in the back end address pool.
+* a load balancer rule which load balances all incoming traffic on public port 80 to local port 80 in the backend address pool.
-* a probe rule which checks the health status for path "HealthProbe.aspx"
+* a probe rule that checks the health status for path "HealthProbe.aspx"

 ### Step 2